cris-ch/bank_tech_test/README.md

 10/01/2023 || 1000.00 || || 1000.00
 Self-assessment
 Once you have completed the challenge and feel happy with your solution, here's a form to help you reflect on the quality of your code: https://docs.google.com/forms/d/1Q-NnqVObbGLDHxlvbUfeAC7yBCf3eCjTmz6GOqC9Aeo/edit

+#USER STORIES

+As a Bank User
+So that I can move my money around
+I would like to have a bank account

+As a Bank User
+So that I can have my money available
+I would like to deposit to my bank account

+As a Bank User
+So that I can spend my money
+I would like to withdraw from my bank account

+As a Bank User
+So that I know the movements on my account
+I would like to have a bank statement